vjangili-26/vjangili-26.github.io/README.md

 # Vaishnavi Jangili - Data Scientist

-Welcome to my GitHub portfolio!
+Welcome to my portfolio!
 I am Vaishnavi Jangili, a Data Science enthusiast with a Master's degree in Data Science and over two years of experience in data analysis, statistical modeling, and business insights.
 This repository is a showcase of my work, skills, and projects.

 ## Summary